o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 # output: (number) of component instances on an entity
 'CountComponentsOfType'

-# Get Component of type from Entity
+# Get component of type from entity
 # Only returns first component of type if found (early out).
 # input: entity ID
 # input: component type ID
 # output: (Outcome<component ID>)
 'GetComponentOfType'

-# Get all Components of type from Entity
+# Get all components of type from entity
 # Returns list of component IDs, or an empty list if components could not be found
 # input: entity ID
 # input: component type ID